wacncontent/CustomizeTool/output/articles/app-service-web/choose-web-site-cloud-service-vm.md

 - Use many popular open source languages, such as [.NET][dotnet], [PHP][], [Node.js][nodejs], and [Python][].
 - Set up WordPress, Drupal, Umbraco, DNN, and many other third-party web applications.
-- Migrate an existing application <!-- deleted by customization or create a new one from the Application Gallery -->.
+- Migrate an existing application or create a new one from the Application Gallery.

 If your open source framework is not supported on Azure Websites, you can run it on either of the other two Azure web hosting options.
 With Cloud Services, you use startup tasks to install and configure any required open source software that runs on Windows.
 With Virtual Machines, you install and configure the software on the machine image, which can be Windows or Linux-based.

 ### <a id="lob"></a>I have a line-of-business application that needs to connect to the corporate network

 If you want to create a line-of-business application, your website might require direct access to services or data on the corporate network.
-This is possible on Azure Websites, Cloud Services, and Virtual Machines using the [Azure Virtual Network service](/home/features/networking/). <!-- deleted by customization On Azure Websites you can use the [VNET integration feature](http://azure.microsoft.com/blog/2014/09/15/azure-websites-virtual-network-integration/), which allows your Azure applications to run as if they were on your corporate network. -->
+This is possible on Azure Websites, Cloud Services, and Virtual Machines using the [Azure Virtual Network service](/home/features/networking/).
+On Azure Websites you can use the [VNET integration feature](http://azure.microsoft.com/blog/2014/09/15/azure-websites-virtual-network-integration/), which allows your Azure applications to run as if they were on your corporate network.

 ### <a id="mobile"></a>I want to host a REST API or web service for mobile clients